Category:

 Biometric security

 As data privacy and system security concerns rise, so do the conversations around safeguarding networked devices.
-Biometric security is already an established, easy-to-use, and tested security technology, and we will see a surge in including its features on medical devices.
+Biometric security is already an established, easy-to-use, and tested security technology, and we will see a surge in including its features on clinical devices.

 Voice-activated or controlled interfaces